History

 In short order, Shandaken began collaborating with Storm King Art Center to bring the residency program to that institution's historic and well-loved campus in Mountainville, NY.
 In a radical departure from the isolated context of the central Catskills, artists would now be offered the opportunity to live on the grounds of a major sculpture park, and work in proximity to its significant collection.
 Hundreds of artists applied for the inaugural year of Shandaken: Storm King, of which 17 were offered residencies.

 In tandem with the residency, Shandaken and Storm King also began collaborating on the latter’s “Wanderings and Wonderings” series, begun in 2013.
-This ongoing public program invites artists to create unique tours of Storm King.
+This program invited artists to create unique tours of Storm King.
 Shandaken's annual Labor Day Weekend collaboration also began to feature contributions programmed by Adult Contemporary, adding pedagogy by noted academics to a heavily artist-focused roster.

 2016